I Was Sent A Manta Ray For My Birthday

 The manta swam down, levelling off just over the seafloor of jagged chunks of coral.
 It continued, coasting slowly over the ground, long pectoral fins flapping in graceful languor.
 I was aware of my fellow volunteers around me, and one or another dove down to get a closer look.
 But I wasn't paying attention to them.
 The manta ray mesmerised me.

 I was right behind the manta, and a little bit above.
 Quite close, in fact.
 Not close enough to touch, but enough that it crossed my mind to recall whether or not manta ray tails have stings, or if that was just the stingray.
-But it showed no signs of agitation.
+But the manta ray showed no signs of agitation.

 I felt the current on my neck, and up along my body over my tights as it skimmed past my wetsuit.
 It was a fast, but smooth, current.
 If I kept my form trimmed, there was no need to swim.